dhh1128/codecraft.co/why-mental-models-matter.md

 [...] is both a tool and an end unto itself.
 Those meetings I’m attending (or calling) are how I develop shared mental models, motivate and teach, manage momentum, and put a stake in the ground.
 Those wikipedia pages and chat [...]

 ---

-Adios to &#8220;computer programming&#8221; | Codecraft (2013-04-05 09:34:40)

-[...] baked into our industry.
-We need programming languages that have sufficient expressive power to model entire ecosystems, in all their chaotic and evolving complexity.
-We need development processes that [...]

----

-My First Tangle With the Tower of Babel | Codecraft (2013-04-26 08:48:19)

-[...]
-Some of you know that I have a background in linguistics (which may explain why this project appealed to me).
-One of the lessons I learned in my graduate program is that language and world view are profoundly related.
-Choices we make in our languages affect our thinking, not just our productivity.
-My favorite example is the from Women, Fire, and Dangerous Things, by George Lakoff: the Dyirbal language in Australia has four “gender” categories for nouns, and one of them includes everything in Lakoff’s title.
-You can’t talk about nouns in this language without using its gender mechanism, and this requires you to perceive and communicate categories according to its system.
-Mental models matter. [...]

----